-The name Innisfree is in a short poem by Yeats describing a peaceful island on a small lake in Ireland.
+The name Innisfree is in a short poem by Yeats describing his dream of a peaceful place in Nature while stuck in the city.
 William Butler Yeats (1865-1939), an Irish poet, dramatist and prose writer, one of the greatest English-language poets of the 20th century received the Nobel Prize for Literature in 1923.

 Read the poem while listening to a 1932 recording by the author.